 Lessons are taught on the Mintel practice organ in the Rockefeller organ studio or on the E.M.
 Skinner or Reneker organs as available.
 Members of the studio have unlimited access to the Mintel organ during building hours in the autumn, winter, and spring quarters; and when notes are mastered, they are given access to the Skinner and Reneker organs in preparation for performance opportunities.

-Rockefeller Chapel gives an annual prize to one student with advanced piano and organ skills, the Renate M. Thilenius Memorial Scholarship in Piano and Organ, awarded this year to Bryan McGuiggin, second year in the College.
+Rockefeller Chapel gives an annual prize to one student with advanced piano and organ skills, the Renate M. Thilenius Memorial Scholarship in Piano and Organ, awarded this year to Bryan McGuiggin, third year in the College.

 Admission to the studio program is competitive, with auditions (on piano or organ) held during the autumn quarter.
 Students auditioning will have three years still to run in a degree-granting program at the University of Chicago, and will demonstrate advanced keyboard performance skills.
 To remain in the program, members of the studio are expected to make satisfactory progress, performing publicly at least once per quarter; to come fully prepared and ready for their weekly lesson; and to be enthusiastic ambassadors for Chapel programs in general and for organ events in particular.